frontenddevadl/frontenddevadl.github.io/README.md

 1. Submit a pull request
 1. At least one other person in the frontenddevadl group should review & approve it (someone not involved in making the change)

 New to contributing?
-Check the following guide: [Contributing.md](https://gist.github.com/MarcDiethelm/7303312)
+Follow this [excellent guide](https://gist.github.com/Chaser324/ce0505fbed06b947d962) by Chaser324.

 ## Testing site locally